Art & Culture in the Hall

 The year 2014 marks the 100th anniversary of the outbreak of the First World War, a war that greatly impacted communities across Canada.
 When the Great War broke out in Europe Oshawa was a town of approximately 8 100 people.
 From the beginning of the war, until its conclusion, the town secured a total enlistment of 1500 men.
 Many of these soldiers participated in some of the great battles of the war, St. Julian, Vimy Ridge, Valenciens, etc. The Oshawa Community Museum has partnered with a range of organizations in the City of Oshawa, including members from the Ontario Regiment Museum, The Robert McLaughlin Gallery, Oshawa Public Libraries, Heritage Oshawa, City of Oshawa and Trent University (Oshawa) have all come together to deliver an ambitious program to mark the centenary years of the First World War.
 This display was created to commemorate Oshawa’s role during World War I on the frontlines, as well as on the home front.

-Chair of the Oshawa Art and History Committee
+Art & History Committee